 Insecticide resistance is a possible risk to successful management programs for D. citri.
 Resistance management programs are currently being developed by incorporating safer and newer chemistries and insecticide rotation modules.
-A component of resistance management for D. citri isrelaxing use of those chemistries to which resistance is already developing and integrating new and unique modes of action.
-Cyantraniliprole is one such novel class of insecticide with a unique mode of action that has potential for effective inclusion into current D. citri management programs.
-This is the first report to combine laboratory and field evaluations of this new mode of action against D. citri.
+A component of resistance management for D. citri is relaxing the use of those chemistries to which resistance is already developing and integrating new and unique modes of action.
+Cyantraniliprole is one such novel class of insecticide with a unique mode of www.soci.org